-There are of course a variety of SPM software out in the world, many of which focus on different aspects of sales performance management operations.
+There are, of course, a variety of SPM software out in the world, many of which focus on different aspects of sales performance management operations.
 Most software can tackle a variety of jobs and are flexible enough to handle most sales situations.
-The best known ones are Anaplan, Oracle, Varicent, Xactly.
+Some of the best known ones are Anaplan, Oracle, Varicent, Xactly.
 Each software offers a set of advantages from being greatly scalable from working with small sales services to larger corporations to sales planning, quote management, territory management, incentive compensation management, and forecasting, focus on the back-end system etc.

 3. Performance Feedback and Involved Skill Development

 Sales performance management can greatly help how sales reps and sales teams grow from the data and insight formed from both software and more accurate sales tracking.

 When hiring someone, it’s important to account for their experience as a sales rep, the territory they will be working in, and how they produce sales of your products.
 Sales performance management focuses on how these individuals perform, sets goals, and motivates them to achieve greater goals.

 In traditional sales management, a new sales rep might be forced to achieve the grand goals of their predecessors.
 Because of their lack of experience, they can quickly lose motivation to achieve sales and feel pressured, which leads them to quit the sales team.
 As sales have one of the highest turnover rates and lowest retention rates, it’s important to account for each sales rep and assess them individually to keep them on board.

 Sales performance management focuses on evaluating how each sales rep can operate and how they can grow.
 When you take into account their previous experience, it’s worth assessing short term goals they can achieve.
 Once the data is collected on how they are achieving these goals, a new set of goals and incentives can be created for them.